Sit In This For 20 Minutes For Dramatic Healing

 A few months ago we got an interesting new medical device in our office.

 This medical device is one of the most interesting healing machines you’ll ever see.
-Not only does it look weird, it’s powerful enough to help treat some of the most debilitating and painful conditions known to man.
+Not only does it look weird, it’s powerful enough to help with some of the most debilitating and painful conditions known to man.

 Our patients swear by it – claiming that just a few sessions with the device has reversed their suffering entirely.